volodymyrhudyma/blog/content/blog/usecallback-in-react.md

 export default Button;
 ```

-We have a simple **App** component that renders a **Button**, passes click handler as a prop, and is updated every second.
+We have a simple **App** component that renders a **Button**, passes the click handler as a prop, and is updated every second.

-Currently, if you run the code above, you will see "*Button render*" text printed to the console every second, which means that updating the **App** component also updates the **Button**:
+Currently, when you run the above code, the text "*Button render*" is printed to the console every second, which means that updating the **App** component also updates the **Button**:

 ![Button Component Re-Renders](/img/ezgif.com-gif-maker-9-.gif "Button Component Re-Renders")

-Fine, but we already know that the component can be wrapper in the **React.memo** in order not to re-render when the same props are passed, right?
-Let's try it:
+Alrighty, but we already know that the component can be wrapped in the **React.memo** in order not to be re-rendered when the same props are passed, right?

+Let's try it out:

 ```jsx
 const Button = ({ handleClick }) => {